Understanding Kanban for Software Development.

 Cumulative Flow Diagram

 A cumulative flow diagram is one of the valuable metrics to visualize the health of Kanban flow.
 It gives the view of cycle time, Lead time, and Response time, in addition to the benefits of WIP limit results.
 A cumulative flow diagram is a multi-layer Area chart, that represents different colors of stages on the Kanban board.
-The X-axis denotes the time (plot on the latest week, month, etc.).
+The X-axis denotes the time (plot on the latest week, month, etc).
 And the Y-axis denotes the number of stories on each stage.
-The CFD (Cumulative flow diagram) for Kanban shows one or two stages (Left most stages on the board) at the very beginning of the project, and after a couple of days, its shows the story count from stages on the relatively right side.
-That’s natural because we start our work with analysis then development then review then testing order.
+The CFD (Cumulative flow diagram) for Kanban shows the one or two stages (Left most stages on the board) at the very beginning of the project, and after a couple of days, its shows the story count from stages on the relatively right side.
+That’s natural because we start our work from analysis then development then review then testing order.
 The CFD diagram always goes up from left to right.
 As it always adds the current day’s work-item count under any stage with the previous day’s count of that stage.
 That is why the name is “Cumulative’.
 You will notice the color of Stages that don’t have a WIP limit keeps on increasing on their width, while the color of the stages that have WIP limits is relatively consistent on their width.
 From the below-mentioned picture, you can notice how the Cycle time, Lead time is calculated, and WIP areas are calculated.
 To understand better on CFD diagram, please watch the video Understanding Kanban.
 I have explained the Kanban Metrics in detail in the later section of the Video.

 Videos on Kanban